MITIH-Dreamlab/JingSpringThing/README.md

 The project is under active development.
 Areas of focus include:
 - Optimising WebGPU integration for graph computations
-- Finalising the integration with OpenWebUI for file processing
+- Finalising the integration with Perplexity for file processing
 - Expanding unit tests and improving test coverage
 - Enhancing the Rust-based server performance